python/peps/pep-0481.txt

 --------

 Looking at the variety of DVCS which are available today, it becomes fairly clear that git has the largest mindshare.
-The Open Hub (Previously Ohloh) statistics [#openhub-stats]_ show that currently 37% of the repositories indexed by Open Hub are using git which is second only to SVN (which has 48%), while Mercurial has just 2% of the indexed repositories (beating only bazaar
+The Open Hub (previously Ohloh) statistics [#openhub-stats]_ show that currently 37% of the repositories indexed by Open Hub are using git which is second only to SVN (which has 48%), while Mercurial has just 2% of the indexed repositories (beating only bazaar